Welcome to today's edition of the Rush 24-7 podcast.

 How did you know it?

-Well, you've seen him snarkly, but point is Bob Schiefer did not know that the Justice Department had dropped the case against a new Black Panthers.
+Point is, Bob Schieffer did not know that the Justice Department had dropped the case against the new Black Panthers.

 That was not on his radar.

-He did not know that white defendants, or black defendants are not going to be pursued by the Obama Justice Department.
+He did not know that white defendants or black defendants are not going to be pursued by the Obama Justice Department.